KaveIO/Eskapade/docs/source/command_line_arguments.rst

 --------

-We start this section with a short overview of a few often used arguments of the Eskapade run script ``scripts/run_eskapade.py``.
+We start this section with a short overview of a few often used arguments of the Eskapade command ``eskapade_run``.
 The only required argument is a configuration file, which can be a Python script (Eskapade macro) or a pickled Eskapade configuration object.
-This section gives an overview of the optional arguments of the run script.
+This section gives an overview of the optional arguments of the run command.

 At the end of running the Eskapade program, by default the DataStore and configuration object are pickled and written out to:

 .. code-block:: bash

-  $ ls -l results/Tutorial_1/data/v0/latest/
+  $ ls -l results/Tutorial_1/proc_service_data/v0/latest/

 When you are working on a macro, once you are done tweaking it, you can also store the results of each chain in pickle
 files:

 .. code-block:: bash

-  $ run_eskapade.py --store-all tutorials/tutorial_1.py
+  $ eskapade_run --store-all tutorials/tutorial_1.py

 Eskapade uses these pickle files to load the trained models and uses them to predict new samples real-time, but also to pick up running at a later stage in the chain setup.